 While kuku sabzi is traditionally prepared stovetop, I love the ease of baking.
 Helped by a little baking powder, you get an even lighter, fluffed-up omelet.
 Cranberries (in place of Persian barberries) and toasted walnuts add a little texture and welcomed flavor.

-I appreciate this one note from the Milk Street cookbook: Don’t use less than 2 tbsp of extra virgin olive oil to grease the pan.
+I appreciate this one note from the Milk Street cookbook: Don’t use less than 2 tablespoon of extra virgin olive oil to grease the pan.
 The oil should pool at the bottom and generously coat the sides.
 This crisps up the edges and boosts the omelet’s flavor.
 I couldn’t agree more!

 You guessed it, I chose to use our Private Reserve Greek extra virgin olive oil.
 An exquisite buttery oil with fruity aroma and a low acidity of less than 0.4%.
 You’ll notice hints of fresh green herbs, a mild bitterness and a peppery finish, which makes Private Reserve the perfect oil to compliment the flavors in this herby omelet.